 Understanding Cedar Fair's Unusual Options Activity

-Cedar Fair (NYSE:FUN) shares experienced unusual options activity on Monday.
-The stock price moved down to $40.5 following the option alert.
+On Tuesday, shares of Cedar Fair (NYSE:FUN) saw unusual options activity.
+After the option alert, the stock price moved up to $41.55.

 - Sentiment: BEARISH